linroger/FinanceCompendium/II. Economics/International/International Finance/International Finance Full chapters/16 European Monetary System Union.md

 the deposit is converted into a fine two years later.

-!ere are exceptions in which a deficit may be above 3% of GDP without incurring a fine.
-Most importantly,

-if the member state has suffered a sharp economic downturn, defined as an annual fall of real GDP of 2%, then

-the deficit is considered exceptional and does not trigger any action.
-In general, a fall of less than 0.75% in GDP

-is not considered exceptional, while a fall of between 0.75% and 2% in GDP is subject to the judgement of the

-Council.
-Other exceptions, i.e. unusual events outside of the country's control, such as a national catastrophe

-which has a major impact on the member state's financial position.
+There are exceptions in which a deficit may be above 3% of GDP without incurring a fine.
+Most importantly, if the member state has suffered a sharp economic downturn, defined as an annual fall of real GDP of 2%, then the deficit is considered exceptional and does not trigger any action.
+In general, a fall of less than 0.75% in GDP is not considered exceptional, while a fall of between 0.75% and 2% in GDP is subject to the judgement of the Council.
+Other exceptions, i.e. unusual events outside of the country's control, such as a national catastrophe which has a major impact on the member state's financial position.

-!e penalty initially takes the form of a deposit to be placed in a special Community budget account,

-which is convertible into a fine a(er two years if the country fails to bring down its annual budget deficit. !e

-maximum penalty in any one year is 0.5% of GDP; in the first year the deposit is a fixed portion of 0.2% of

-GDP and a variable portion of 0.1% for every 1% above the 3% threshold.
-If the deficit persists in the second

-year, additional variable portion sanctions can be levied up to a ceiling of 0.5% of GDP.
+The penalty initially takes the form of a deposit to be placed in a special Community budget account, which is convertible into a fine after two years if the country fails to bring down its annual budget deficit.
+The maximum penalty in any one year is 0.5% of GDP; in the first year the deposit is a fixed portion of 0.2% of GDP and a variable portion of 0.1% for every 1% above the 3% threshold.
+If the deficit persists in the second year, additional variable portion sanctions can be levied up to a ceiling of 0.5% of GDP.

-16.18 THE CHANGEOVER TO THE SINGLE CURRENCY
+### 16.18 The Changeover to the Single Currency

-In November 1995 the EMI published a document entitled '!e Changeover to the Single Currency', setting

-- ut the transition process. !e document envisaged three periods for the transition:
+In November 1995 the EMI published a document entitled 'The Changeover to the Single Currency', setting out the transition process.
+The document envisaged three periods for the transition:
-!e first period (scheduled for May 1998) involved the selection of the countries that met the

-Maastricht criteria and were therefore eligible to join EMU.
+- The first period (scheduled for May 1998) involved the selection of the countries that met the Maastricht criteria and were therefore eligible to join EMU.

-A second period (1 January 1999) involved the permanent fixing of the bilateral rates between the

-member currencies and announcement of their conversion rates to the euro.
-At the start of the

-second period the EMI was to be liquidated and replaced by the ECB and the ESCB, comprising the

-ECB and existing national central banks; the purpose of the ESCB being to conduct a single monetary

-policy for the euro area and to maintain price stability by setting appropriate short-term interest

-rates for the euro. !e ESCB would be responsible for both money-market and foreign-exchange

-    - perations for the euro. !e euro was to be used in banking operations alongside the existing

-national currencies, but one of the guiding principles of the second period was 'no compulsion,

-no prohibition', that is, no company/bank was to be compelled to use or prevented from using the

-euro or existing national currencies. !is meant that banks were free to make transactions and

-    - ffer services in the euro but would only be compelled to do so in the final period.
-In addition, all

-contracts denominated in ECUs were to be legally replaced by the euro on the basis of one ECU being

-equal to one euro.

-413

-International Finance
+- A second period (1 January 1999) involved the permanent fixing of the bilateral rates between the member currencies and announcement of their conversion rates to the euro.
+At the start of the second period the EMI was to be liquidated and replaced by the ECB and the ESCB, comprising the ECB and existing national central banks; the purpose of the ESCB being to conduct a single monetary policy for the euro area and to maintain price stability by setting appropriate short-term interest rates for the euro.
+The ESCB would be responsible for both money-market and foreign-exchange operations for the euro.
+The euro was to be used in banking operations alongside the existing national currencies, but one of the guiding principles of the second period was 'no compulsion, no prohibition', that is, no company/bank was to be compelled to use or prevented from using the euro or existing national currencies.
+This meant that banks were free to make transactions and offer services in the euro but would only be compelled to do so in the final period.
+In addition, all contracts denominated in ECUs were to be legally replaced by the euro on the basis of one ECU being equal to one euro.

-A final period (starting on 1 January 2002) was the introduction of euro banknotes and coins

-alongside existing national notes and coins for a maximum period of six months.
-Both were to

-be legal tender and anyone was able to exchange on demand their national currency for euros at

-commercial banks or the national central banks.
-At the end of the six months and no later than

-1)July 2002, it was planned that national notes would cease to be legal tender (although exchangeable for euros at national central banks) with the euro becoming the sole legal tender in the participating
+- A final period (starting on 1 January 2002) was the introduction of euro banknotes and coins alongside existing national notes and coins for a maximum period of six months.
+Both were to be legal tender and anyone was able to exchange on demand their national currency for euros at commercial banks or the national central banks.
+At the end of the six months and no later than 1 July 2002, it was planned that national notes would cease to be legal tender (although exchangeable for euros at national central banks) with the euro becoming the sole legal tender in the participating countries.

-countries.

 By and large, the timetable envisaged in the changeover plan was successfully followed.
-On 25 March 1998

-the European Commission and EMI published their convergence reports recommending that 11 countries)–

-Austria, Belgium, Finland, France, Germany, Ireland, Italy, Luxembourg, the Netherlands, Portugal and

-Spain)– be admitted to EMU. !en in May 1998 during a meeting of the Heads of State held in Brussels the

-formal decision was taken to admit these countries and the bilateral exchange rate parities were fixed at the

-central rates prevailing in the ERM as shown in Table 16.2.
-It was not possible to announce the rates against

-the euro since the pound sterling was $oating against the currencies; and since the pound was part of the ECU

-then the currencies were still $uctuating against the ECU.
-On 1 June 1998 the ECB formally came into being,

-replacing the EMI.
+On 25 March 1998 the European Commission and EMI published their convergence reports recommending that 11 countries – Austria, Belgium, Finland, France, Germany, Ireland, Italy, Luxembourg, the Netherlands, Portugal and Spain – be admitted to EMU.
+Then in May 1998 during a meeting of the Heads of State held in Brussels the formal decision was taken to admit these countries and the bilateral exchange rate parities were fixed at the central rates prevailing in the ERM as shown in Table 16.2.
+It was not possible to announce the rates against the euro since the pound sterling was floating against the currencies; and since the pound was part of the ECU then the currencies were still fluctuating against the ECU.
+On 1 June 1998 the ECB formally came into being, replacing the EMI.

-On 31 December 1998 the conversion rates to the euro were announced, based on the then prevailing

-exchange rates of the currencies against the ECU.
-Hence the ECU moved from being a mere calculation to

-a real currency, called the euro, at a parity of one ECU to one euro. !e final announced conversion rates of

-the national currencies to the euro are shown in Table 16.6 and are the permanently irrevocably fixed rates
+On 31 December 1998 the conversion rates to the euro were announced, based on the then prevailing exchange rates of the currencies against the ECU.
+Hence the ECU moved from being a mere calculation to a real currency, called the euro, at a parity of one ECU to one euro.
+The final announced conversion rates of the national currencies to the euro are shown in Table 16.6 and are the permanently irrevocably fixed rates

 that prevailed from that point onwards for financial market transactions and for when the national currencies